pulumi/registry/themes/default/content/registry/packages/vault/installation-configuration.md

 * .NET: [`Pulumi.Vault`](https://www.nuget.org/packages/Pulumi.Vault)

 ## Configuration

+Pulumi relies on the Vault SDK to authenticate requests from your computer to HashiCorp Vault.
+Your credentials are never sent to pulumi.com.

 Once the credetials are obtained, there are two ways to communicate your configuration tokens to Pulumi: